nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/indexing-and-query/elasticsearch-hints-cheat-sheet/how-to-make-elasticsearch-hints-extension-point.md

 ##  Concept

 Elasticsearch hints can be exposed as extension point: it is therefore possible to create a **custom hint** in order to use all the possible options offered by the Elasticsearch operators.
 It provides a good way no to be restricted to the Nuxeo default exposed operators, listed in the [Nuxeo NXQL Hints page]({{page space='nxdoc' page='nxql'}}#elasticsearch-nxql-hints).
-The idea is to replace the hard coded NXQL hint with contribution system.
+The idea is to replace the hard coded NXQL hint with a  contribution system.

 ## Elasticsearch hint contribution